So You Want to Run a Vacation Rental: Cleaning Secrets

 We can’t do that.

 I knew from the beginning that we would be totally reliant on our cleaning service.
 That’s why I almost had a heart attack trying to find someone to do our vacation home turnover cleanings.
-Fortunately, thanks to the recommendations of good friends, I was fortunate enough to find Hillary at OrganiClean.
+Fortunately, thanks to the recommendations of good friends and local social media, I have been partnered with two outstanding cleaning services over the years.

 If you are planning to operate a vacation home, you should do a little research about what cleaning services are available in the area.
 If you are in an isolated area, or a small town, finding someone to reliably clean your home could be a major obstacle — especially since the majority of weekly summer turnovers all happen at the same time every Saturday!
 Don’t put yourself in a bad spot by assuming you’ll find a cleaning service and then realizing there is nobody to do this for you.
 If, due to a lack of cleaning companies, you will need to hire an individual who is local to the area, consider how you’ll find that person and what you’ll require for back-up in case of illness or emergencies.